sanjirhabib/benchmark/README.md

 #### Show me the numbers!

 Here's the numbers from my rusty laptop.
-Ordered by score on the last column, the loweer the better
+Ordered by score on the last column, the lower the better

 ```
 ./phpmap        Time:  0.65   Memory:   70 mb    Score:  45